dzfrias/website/src/blog/automatic-semicolon-lexer.md

 date: 2023-07-22
 ---

-# Build a Lexer with Automatic Semicolon Insertion in Rust

 If you're looking to write a programming language, it's very likely that you'll need a **lexer**.
 Lexers are immensely helpful in the parsing process, and can even allow you to have (fancy) semicolon-less syntax.
 However, building a lexer